 The works that have reached us are as follows.

-1. The Banquet or Symposium (Συμπόσιον ἢ περὶ ἁγνείας), in praise of virginity.
-Edited by Bonwetsch, p.1-141, and translated into English as part of the Ante-Nicene Fathers here.
+1. The Banquet or Symposium (Συμπόσιον ἢ περὶ ἁγνείας), Convivium decem virginum, in praise of virginity.
+(CPG 1810) Edited by Bonwetsch, p.1-141, and translated into English as part of the Ante-Nicene Fathers here.
 This is the only work for which we possess the complete Greek text.
-An edition exists in Sources Chretiennes 95 (1963), ed.
+A modern edition with French translation exists in Sources Chretiennes 95 (1963), ed.
 H. Musurillo; and an Italian translation by N. Antoniono.

-The remaining works are extant in an Old Slavonic translation, with fragments of the Greek.
+The remaining works are extant in an Old Slavonic translation, with sometimes substantial fragments of the Greek.

-3. Aglaophon or On the resurrection (Ἀγλαοφῶν ἢ περὶ ἀναστάσεως), in three books.
-It refutes the idea of a purely spiritual resurrection.
+3. Aglaophon or On the resurrection (Ἀγλαοφῶν ἢ περὶ ἀναστάσεως), De resurrectione, in three books.
+(CPG 1812) It refutes the idea of a purely spiritual resurrection.
 The Greek is extant in fragments, including a long quotation from book 1 by Epiphanius in the Panarion.
 The Old Slavonic version includes all three books, but abbreviates book 3.
 Ed.
 Bonwetsch, 217-424, giving a German translation of the Old Slavonic.
 A small piece is translated in the ANF here.
 The Greek can be found in PG18, 265-329, and Richard’s Opera Minora.
 UPDATE: There is now a complete Italian translation by Zorza and Mejzner.

 4. On life and reasonable actions, De vita et actibus rationi consentaneis.
 (CPG 1813) This encourages us to be satisfied with what God has given us in this life and to place our hope on the world to come.
 Quasten says that this appears in the Old Slavonic version between On free will and On the resurrection, but none of the Greek survives.
 Bonwetsch gives a German translation of the Old Slavonic on p.207-216; the text does not seem to have been edited, nor translated into English.
 Mikhail Chub gave a Russian translation from manuscript in Bogoslovskie Trudy 2 (1961).
 Update: English translation here.

-5. De cibis or On the discrimination of food and the young cow mentioned in Leviticus. (actually Numbers 19).
+5. De cibis (CPG 1814) or On the distinction between foods and the young cow mentioned in Leviticus. (actually Numbers 19).
 This follows On the resurrection in the Old Slavonic and is exegetical in nature.
 It is addressed to two women, Frenope and Kilonia, and gives an allegorical interpretation of the food laws.
 Bonwetsch gives a German translation of the Old Slavonic on p.425-447.
 Again this was translated by Mikhail Chub into modern Russian.
 Update: English translation here.

 6. De lepra or To Sistelius on leprosy.
-On the allegorical sense of Lev.
+(CPG 1815) On the allegorical sense of Lev.
 13. Bonwetsch, German translation on p.449-474.
 But there are some Greek fragments of this work, in addition to the Old Slavonic.
 Chub translated it into Russian.
 Update: English translation here.

 10. On Job, or Fragmenta in Iob.
-Bonwetsch edits some fragments on this subject, doubtless from catenas, on p.519.
+Bonwetsch edits some fragments on this subject from catenas, on p.519.

 10. On the martyrs, or De martyribus (CPG 1820).
 Bonwetsch edits a fragment under this title (otherwise unknown) on p.520.

-Sadly the GCS volume is not online.
-But in 1891 Bonwetsch did a Methodius von Olympus.
-1. Schriften volume, which contains much the same material.
-This may be found here: http://books.google.co.uk/books?id=Xk2kRtuaC1AC&oe=UTF-8&redir_esc=y or here http://books.google.co.uk/books?id=BJAKAQAAMAAJ.
+Bonwetsch’s study on the theology of Methodius is online here.
+In 1891 Bonwetsch did a Methodius von Olympus.
+1. Schriften volume, which contains much the same material as the GCS edition.
+This may be found here or here.
 The latter copy is better quality, I think.

-I can find no trace that the Old Slavonic text has been published at all, which seems remarkable to me, as this alone preserves most of his works.
+I can find no trace that the Old Slavonic text has been published at all, which seems remarkable to me, as this alone preserves much of his work.
 This consists of a Corpus Methodianum of the 11th century, evidently translated from Greek but no longer extant in that language.
 The existence of the Old Slavonic first became known via Cardinal Pitra in 1883.
 However two manuscripts are online now, and Mikhail Chub published translations of a few.
 The preface to his translation I have made into English here, and it includes links to the manuscripts.